Coinbase's latest argument in SEC case: Selling crypto is like trading baseball cards

 Since the beginning of 2023, the SEC has charged 17 different crypto actors with violating securities laws.

-The SEC's framework for evaluating digital assets as securities relies on the so-called "Howey test."
+The SEC's framework for evaluating digital assets as securities relies on the "Howey test."
 This test has its origins in a 1946 Supreme Court case dealing with tracts of Florida orange groves sold by W.J.
 Howey Co. and leased back to the company.

 The Supreme Court labeled these leaseback deals as investment contracts, meaning they needed to be registered with the SEC.